 So, the leaves have all changed colors and fallen, the sun is sinking sooner, and the temperatures are getting colder.
 Winter is returning in its own inevitable way.
 That means holidays are incoming, a New Year with a fresh start, beautiful snow and all of the other treats winter brings our way.
-However, with the changing season comes a dangerous reality, the increased chance of a slip. trip, or fall.
+However, with the changing season comes a dangerous reality, the increased chance of a slip, trip, or fall.
 Can a railing help prevent one of these pesky accidents?

 First, we need to define what a slip, trip, or fall is.
 According to the CDC you can slip when you lose your footing, you can trip when you catch your foot on or in something, and you fall when you come down suddenly*.
-Each of these types of incidents can have a wide range of outcome depending on age, location, and sometimes just pure luck.
+Each of these types of incidents can have a wide range of outcomes depending on age, location, and sometimes just pure luck.
 In the worst of circumstances, serious injuries like broken bones can occur, even death if a head strikes a hard surface.
 So how often do these things actually happen?
 According to the National Safety Council and Bureau of Labor Statistics over 25,000 slip, trip, and fall accidents happen DAILY in the United States**.
-That’s a slip, trip, or fall roughly every 3.5 seconds, and that only encompasses recorded incidences.
+That’s a slip, trip, or fall roughly every 3.5 seconds, and that only encompasses recorded incidents.
 We have to assume there are countless other incidents that result in bruises, cuts, or other inconvenient injuries.
 The chances of trips, slips, and falls increase greatly in the winter months, as snow/ice covers walkways, a lack of sunlight creates low visibility, and (especially at holiday time) people are out and about constantly.

 Slips, trips, and falls happen more than one would expect